UNM-CARC/QuickBytes/Metabarcoding.md

 --output-path $src/qiime2_tutorial/demux-paired-end.qza

 # summary figures online
+# open visual at this link: https://view.qiime2.org/
 qiime demux summarize \
   --i-data  $src/qiime2_tutorial/demux-paired-end.qza \
   --o-visualization $src/qiime2_tutorial/demux.qzv
 ```
 ### filter reads (remove chimeras) and create ASVs ###
 ```
+# following what we see in the visualization we will trim the reads and denoise the reads.
+# this will also create the rep seq qiime file wiht the ASVs.
+# This method denoises paired-end sequences, dereplicates them, and filters chimeras.
 qiime dada2 denoise-paired \
   --i-demultiplexed-seqs  $src/qiime2_tutorial/demux-paired-end.qza \
   --p-trunc-len-f 240 \